 Abstract

 Understanding deformation and slip at ice streams, which are responsible for 90% of Antarctic ice loss, is vital for accurately modelling large-scale ice flow.
-Ice preferred crystal orientation fabric (COF) has a first-order effect on ice stream deformation.
+Ice crystal orientation fabric (COF) has a first-order effect on ice stream deformation.
 For the first time, we use shear-wave splitting (SWS) measurements of basal icequakes at Whillans Ice Stream (WIS), Antarctica, to determine a shear-wave anisotropy with an average delay time of 7 ms and fast S-wave polarisation (φ) of 29.3º.
 The polarisation is expected to align perpendicular to ice flow, whereas our observation is oblique to the current ice flow direction (~280º).
-Our results suggest that ice at WIS preserves upstream fabric caused by palaeo-deformation developed over at least the past 450 years, implying that changes in the shape of WIS occurs on timescales shorter than COF re-equilibration.
-The “palaeo-fabric” can somewhat control present-day ice flow, which we suggest may somewhat counteract the long-term slowdown at WIS.
+This suggests that ice at WIS preserves upstream fabric caused by palaeo-deformation developed over at least the past 450 years, which provides evidence of the concept of Microstructural Fading Memory.
+Our results imply that changes in the shape of WIS occur on timescales shorter than COF re-equilibration.
+The “palaeo-fabric” can somewhat control present-day ice flow, which we suggest may somewhat contribute to the long-term slowdown at WIS.
 Our findings suggest that seismic anisotropy can provide information on past ice sheet dynamics, and how past ice dynamics can play a role in controlling current deformation.

 DOI